paulstephane/paulstephane.github.io/powerDAC-S.md

 ECDesigns sent me a few more comments to explain why they chose these speakers:

 >"We selected this specific speaker as it has very low distortion and a flat SPL (very rare for an 8" full range speaker).
 We used an 8" speaker because it offers a large membrane surface area = higher resolution.
-This driver has a membrane made from banana plant fiber.
+This driver has a membrane made from bamboo fiber paper.
 This membrane and the whizzer cone are treated with a gel like (sticky) damping material applied to the rear of the membrane and whizzer cone.
 This may have fixed the peaks we see with drivers based on paper or paper kevlar membrane.
 >
 >It has underhung motor, this means the entire voice coils always stays within the magnetic gap for very low distortion, higher efficiency (almost all power is converted to motion) and low moving mass (smaller voice coil).
 >